lnxsystems/datasius/README.md

 At this point you will have the website up and running at http://127.0.0.1:8000/

 The source code for the frontend website is in datasius/frontend

+## Docker

+To build the docker image for the frontend

 ## Dev tasks